sandialabs/seacas-docs/index.rst

 -------------

 .. note:: CHACO is an older library which is not being enhanced.
-If you are writing a new code that needs graph partitionin, you should use the Zoltan2 library instead.
+If you are writing a new code that needs graph partitioning, you should use the Zoltan2 library instead.

 Graph partitioning is a fundamental problem in many scientific